Resources for new governors and trustees

 Welcome to Multi Academy Trusts a guide for newly appointed trustees.

-NGA recommends that all governing boards adopt a code of conduct which outlines the purpose of the board and the approriate relationships.
+NGA recommends that all governing boards adopt a code of conduct which outlines the purpose of the board and the appropriate relationships.

 NGA model code of conduct (PDF)